ccinkosky/cinko-dev-stash/README.md

 ## Practical Examples
 Create a React component to display a stock's general information with an update button - that when clicked, will update the stock's information.
 Use `Stash` to cache the data.
 The cached data is considered expired after 5 minutes.

+### Example 1 - Using Stash.getElse()
+This example creates a simple stock component that takes a 'symbol' property containing one stock symbol (this mock api can take AMZN or MSFT).
+When you click "Update!", it fires the `fetchData()` function which will use `Stash.getElse()` to check the cache for a specific key - `'stock-data-'+this.props.symbol`.
+If data is found in the cache for the given key, then it will return the value from the cache.
+If the key does not exist in the cache (or it has expired), then it will fire the 'else' callback function to fetch an alternate value.
+In this case, within the 'else' callback function we also use `Stash.set()` to store the newly fetched data in the cache for the given key for 300 seconds (5 minutes).
+We then return the data and set the state - which updates the view.

+The next time "Update!" is clicked, if it's been less than 300 seconds (5 miniutes), then the data returned will come from the cache.
+Otherwise it will refetch the data from the mock api.
 ```jsx
 import React from 'react';
 import Stash from '@cinko-dev/stash';